gstanden/orabuntu-lxc/README.md

 # Orabuntu-LXC Updates

+Begin Update:  January 16, 2018

+Orabuntu-LXC announces the upcoming release of Orabuntu-LXC v6.0-beta "AMIDE" edition.
+A blog post will be forthcoming detailing the extensive expansion of features and capabilities.
+The Orabuntu-LXC v6.0-beta "AMIDE" edition software is already in dev branch.

 Begin Update:  January 11, 2018

 Orabuntu-LXC adds support for Fedora 27 (tested).
 Orabuntu-LXC v5.4-beta should also install OK on Fedora 22+ but has only been tested on Fedora 27 so far.
 Testing is coming.